statiagov/gesmew/guides/content/api/checkouts.md

 }
 </code></pre>

-Any time you update the order or move a checkout step you'll get a response similar as above along with the new associated objects. e.g. addresses, payments, shipments.
+Any time you update the inspection or move a checkout step you'll get a response similar as above along with the new associated objects. e.g. addresses, payments, shipments.

-## Add line items to an order
+## Add line items to an inspection

 Pass line item attributes like this: